-26. Taking into account some essential arthritis facts, if CBD proves non-effective, you might want to consider consulting your doctor for some low-dose THC product prescriptions.
+29. Taking into account some essential arthritis facts, if CBD proves non-effective, you might want to consider consulting your doctor for some low-dose THC product prescriptions.

 If CBD alone doesn’t improve your symptoms and you live in areas where either medical or recreational cannabis has been legalized, ask your doctor whether you could take CBD along with a low-dose THC product.
 Recent research suggests that cannabidiol has not only therapeutic properties but also counteracts the possible side effects of THC.

-27. If you’re reluctant to ingest CBD products, there are also topical products to opt for.
+30. If you’re reluctant to ingest CBD products, there are also topical products to opt for.

 (Medical News Today)

 Arthritis is a difficult but manageable condition.
-If you’re struggling with the debilitating symptoms, you should bear in mind that there are ways to alleviate the pain.
+If you’re struggling with debilitating symptoms, you should bear in mind that there are ways to alleviate the pain.

 It is of utmost importance that you approach your condition open-mindedly and without fear (or bias) so you can dig deeper beneath the surface of your possible treatments.
 Just look at medical marijuana and what it can do for arthritis patients.
-Hopefully, our arthritis statistics have either reaffirmed your positive attitude or encouraged you to search for some potent alternate solutions.
+Hopefully, our arthritis facts have either reaffirmed your positive attitude or encouraged you to search for some potent alternate solutions.